CodeForTraining/SortByInserting/src/main/resources/readme.txt

     --out-prefix        the prefix for the sorted file, cannot be empty (example "prefix_")
-    --content-type       type of items to be sorted: i-integer, s-string --sort-mode         mode of sorting: a - ascending, d - descending
+    --content-type       type of items to be sorted: i-integer, s-string --sorterFactory-mode         mode of sorting: a - ascending, d - descending